 Integrating the needs of your loved one with needs and wishes for your own life can be tough.
 If the arrangement isn’t going well, if there is a lot of struggle and conflict, or if the caregiving tasks are more than you can manage, it can lead to resentment and strain in your family.

-However, it can be an incredibly enriching and rewarding experience living with an aging love one in their final phase of life.
+However, it can be an incredibly enriching and rewarding experience living with an aging loved one in their final phase of life.
 You may become closer than you've ever been, your family, too.
 You may find many tender moments that you will cherish forever.
 In fact, thousands like you say that it was the hardest promise they ever kept… And they would do it again.